 Equal pay deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
 It is unlawful to pay people unequally because they are a man or a woman.
 The gender pay gap shows the difference in the average pay between all men and women in a workforce.
 If a workforce has a particularly high gender pay gap, this can indicate there may be a number of issues to deal with and the individual calculations may help to identify what those issues are.

-We collated our snapshot data on 5 April 2017 and from this, excluded non-relevant employees (those not receiving full-pay/those not employed by the us on the snap shot date).
+We collated our snapshot data on 5 April 2019 and from this, excluded non-relevant employees (those not receiving full-pay/those not employed by us on the snap shot date).
 This left us with an included workforce demographics as follows:

 The below illustrates the gender distribution of all included employees for Canon Europe across all four quartiles.